shahzadhuq/modernization-decomposing-monolith/index.md

     End goal is to not keep the changes on an island and then dealing with reconciliation pains; merging back to master.

+1. If you’re still maintaining the ASP.NET app, it may be helpful to avoid static references to ConfigurationManager and replace them with access through interfaces.
+This will ease the transition to ASP.NET Core’s configuration system.
+1. Logging:

+You can reference the Microsoft.Extensions.Logging package from .NET Framework apps as long as they’re using NuGet 4.3 or later and are on .NET Framework 4.6.1 or later.
+Once your app has referenced this package, you can convert your logging statements to use the new extensions before migrating the app to .NET Core.

 ### Resources

 - [Blog] - [Branch by abstraction pattern](https://continuousdelivery.com/2011/05/make-large-scale-changes-incrementally-with-branch-by-abstraction/)